lavanyagarg112/react-web-forum/README.md

 Maybe can change comments button to the web page style??
 Look at reddit... maybe add background colour for page except post?

-Add tags to categories to view by tags, and when we click on the tag also it redirects

 Add Favourites

 Forgot Password